MacLemon/CongressChecklist/README.md

 - Long sleeve shirts
 - Hoodies, pullovers, zippers, vests (it's cold outside!)
 - Jacket, coat (wind proof, at least somewhat water resistant)
+- Comfortable shoes (You'll cover a lot of distance-units during your stay)
 - Cap, wool cap
 - Umbrella
-- Comfortable shoes (You'll make a lot of distance-units during your stay)
+- Kilt
 - Bag to separate laundry from clean clothes in your luggage
 - Gloves
+- Fancy shoes
 - Your favorite chainmail body armor
 - Scarf
-- Swim suit, bikini, trunks (in case your hotel has a pool)
+- Swim suit, bikini, trunks (in case your hotel has a pool or you like diving in a ball pit)
+- Evening gown
+- Cosplay is welcome
+- Tailcoat or suit, maybe including a top hat

 ### Gear
-#### Laptop and Devices
-- Laptop (with a working battery)
-        - Maybe clean display and keyboard while you're at it ;-)
-- USB flash drives
-	- Put an OWNER.txt file on them with information on how to contact you in case one gets lost accidentally.
-(Twitter, phone (for example DECT, 33C3 GSM extensions), email, name of the assembly you're well known at, owl, raven)
-	- For devices with private information be sure to encrypt them!
-(VeraCrypt, GPG, FileVault, EncFS, Bitlocker, gbde, geli, dm-crypt, LUKS, eCryptFS)
-	- make note of the filesystem used so you know if they will work on the system of the person you want to exchange data with.
-(FAT32 is a safe bet to work everywhere, for larger files ExFAT should also work on most platforms.)
-	- Mac: NTFS can be read, but not written to without 3rd party software.
-FAT, ExFAT, HFS+(J), HFSX are fine for current OS X versions, ZFS and NTFS r/w support need 3rd party software.
-APFS support is experimental in macOS 10.12 Sierra
-- Ethernet cords (Cat5e) of multiple lengths (Maybe have a spare to tether a friend)
-	- USB/Thunderbolt/USB-C to Ethernet RJ45 adapter, if your device needs one (for example thin notebooks)
-- Mass storage drives (take some empty ones with you to fill with data and/or bring your own data and share it!)
-- Tablet computer, iPad, Android tablet, Microsoft surface
-- Kindle
-- An actual book (for those offline blackout moments), see [B.O.O.K.][32]
+Label ALL your gear in a consistent manner.
+(Twitter handle and DECT numbers have proven to be working well.)
+In case something gets lost it can find its way back to you.

 #### Power and Chargers
+Start charging your batteries right now so they're ready when you finish packing and leave.

 - Charger for laptop
 	- Mac: small Duck-head and long ([Schuko Plug][6]) cord
 	- Mac: MagSafe to MagSafe 2 Adapter